DarvidTorres/mydocs/C/compilation/compiler/compiler.md

+- A compiler is a computer program that translates computer code written in one programming language (the source language) into another language (the target language).
+- Compile-time is the time period when a program code is translated into a low-level code or machine code, either by a compiler or an interpreter.
+Compile-time is the period of time from the beginning to the end of the process.
+- Runtime refers to the time when the converted code, which is now in low level or machine code, is executed.
+In other words, runtime refers to the time when the code does what it was written to do.
 - GCC stands for GNU Compiler Collection.
 - GCC is a [[compilation|compiler]] system.
 - The GCC compiles and makes executable a program in the following steps: